- Studying Law at Yale

 A cover sheet is useful to give any necessary background information about your writing sample.
 For example, if you use a writing project prepared for class, give the name of the class and a brief description of the assignment.
 If you are using a document prepared for a former employer, explain that you have obtained the employer’s permission and made all necessary modifications.

-Prior to listing someone as a reference, have a frank conversation to be sure that he/she is comfortable with providing you with a strong, positive recommendation.
-Take the time to talk with them about your career interests as they relate to the employers to which you are applying.
-In addition, provide them with a copy of your resume so they can become familiar with your background and experience.
+Prior to listing someone as a reference, have a frank conversation to be sure that they are comfortable providing you a strong, positive recommendation.
+Describe your career interests as they relate to the employers to which you are applying and provide them with a copy of your resume so they can become familiar with your background and experience.